darkcloudb/maze/README.md

-# maze
+# Building a Maze

-Simple HTML maze game, can you get to the finish line?
+Follow the instructions on my.kenzie.academy